-- 3.54 The brickworks at Heather were demolished in 2012, but permitted reserves of brick-making clay remain to be extracted from Odstone Hill Quarry, which had previously supplied the brickworks.
-It is estimated that the quarry contains a reserve of approximately 530,000 m3 of brick-making clay within the remaining consented area.
-The continued export of these clays to other brickworks will require a variation to the current permission related to the site. - 3.55 Whilst the general picture indicates that an adequate supply of brickclay can be maintained over the plan period, there may be a need to release additional reserves to meet potential shortfalls in landbank provision for particular brickworks within the County during the plan period.
+- 3.52 The brickworks at Heather were demolished in 2012, but permitted reserves of brick-making clay remain to be extracted from Odstone Hill Quarry, which had previously supplied the brickworks.
+It is estimated that the quarry contains a reserve of approximately 530,000 m3 of brickmaking clay within the remaining consented area.
+Planning permission was granted in February 2016 for the export of these clays to other brickworks. - 3.53 Whilst the general picture indicates that an adequate supply of brickclay can be maintained over the plan period, there may be a need to release additional reserves to meet potential shortfalls in landbank provision for particular brickworks within the County during the plan period.
 Local supply is generally desirable in order to reduce costs and the environmental and social impacts of transportation of clay from the pit(s) to the works, as well as to maintain the investment in the factory and local employment.
 It is therefore considered that additional brickclay resources should normally be released as close as practicable to the brickworks that is to be supplied.